zendesk/zendesk_api_client_rb/Readme.md

 # Zendesk API Client

-## Current version

-The latest version is v0.0.8

 ## API version support

 This client **only** supports Zendesk's v2 API.
 Please see our [API documentation](http://developer.zendesk.com) for more information.